 Welcome to the Year Six class page.
-Miss Chadwick is our class teacher and Mrs Shelton is our class teaching assistant.
+Miss Chadwick is our class teacher and Mrs Newton is our class teaching assistant.
+Also, Mrs Devonald will be teaching us on a Wednesday morning.
 Here you can find lots of information about Year Six as well as keeping up to date with all of the exciting things that we get up to throughout the school year.
 You can also follow our class page on Twitter- @STAClassChad - for more photos information about our learning.

 This year in school we will continue to follow the exciting Inspire curriculum.
 As a result it means that we have lots of exciting topics to look forward to over the coming months.